popphp/docs/reference/pop_color.rst

 pop-color
 ==========

-The `popphp/pop-color` is a helpful component to manage different types of color values and conversions.
+The `popphp/pop-color` component is a helpful component to manage different types of color values and conversions.
 Supported color formats include:

 * RGB
 * HEX